 Sailors need more sleep and shorter watches.

-That's the unequivocal demand from Navy scientists and safety officials, who claim many sailors operate well below acceptable levels, and point to costly mishaps where lack of sleep has contributed.
-There's also evidence that adverse sleep patterns contribute to mental health issues and sleep disorders.
+That's the unequivocal demand from Navy is renewed call comes not from soft sailors unable to hang with the demands of Navy life.
+It comes from scientists and safety officials, who claim many sailors operate well below acceptable levels, and point to costly mishaps where lack of sleep has contributed.
+There's also evidence that adverse sleep patterns contribute to mental health issues and sleep disorders among veterans.

 'Badge of honor'

-A sailor found drunk on duty will be disciplined or even booted out.
-But countless sailors are standing watch with an equivalent impairment every day.
+A sailor found drunk on duty will be disciplined or even booted out. performing his duty while legally drunk would be booted out of the Navy.
+But countless sailors are standing watch performing with an equivalent impairment every day.
 Studies show 22 hours without sleep is equivalent to a blood-alcohol content of 0.08.

-Still, "the operational community treats the need for sleep as a resource to be rationed in the best times, and as a sign of weakness in the worst," where a sailor's ability to perform with no sleep is prized as a "badge of honor."
+Still, "the operational community treats the need for sleep as a resource to be rationed in the best times, and as a sign of weakness in the worst," where while a sailor's ability to perform with little or no sleep is prized often viewed as a "badge of honor."

 Such were the findings of an independent, two-year study by the Rand Corp. titled "Sleep in the Military: Promoting Healthy Sleep Among U.S. Servicemembers."
 Completed in April, it is the first comprehensive review of sleep-related policies and realities throughout the Defense Department.
 The results are telling — "Sleep problems are prevalent, debilitating and persistent in servicemember populations."